FancyKillerPanda/OS-Tutorial/docs/fkp_collections/_02_bootloader/04 - Printing Characters.md

 To print out a character, we will be using BIOS interrupt `0x10`.
 Looking at the [documentation on Wikipedia](https://en.wikipedia.org/wiki/INT_10H), we see:

 ```
-AH=0Eh
+ah = 0x0e
-AL = Character
+al = Character
-BH = Page Number
+bh = Page Number
-BL = Color (only in graphic mode)
+bl = Color (only in graphic mode)
 ```

 We won't be needing the colour here, and the page number will just be 0 (the first page).
 So that just leaves us with data for `ah` and `al`.
-Let's go!
+Let's do it!

 ## The Code
 Here's where we left off last time: